 Okay, not quite all that I’m saying.
 I’ve secured a recipe, too.
 But what is spicy ahi poke, you ask?
 What on earth could be better than Hawaiian Mexican food??
-Poke (poe-kay…. say it a few times ’cause it’s fun) is a raw or smoked fish salad served in Hawaii as a side dish though I think it is lovely stuffed in a pita pocket or over lettuce.
+Poke (poe-kay…. say it a few times ’cause it’s fun) is a raw or smoked fish salad served in Hawaii as a side dish or over rice, though I think it is lovely stuffed in a pita pocket or over lettuce.
 Think: Hawaiian version of sashimi except that poke is not going to find its way on the menu at the resorts or upscale hotels around here.
-Japanese food is everywhere and VERY costly while authentic Hawaiian dishes are inexpensive, though hard to find as an outsider.
+Japanese food is everywhere and VERY costly while authentic Hawaiian dishes are inexpensive, though hard to find.
 Other authentic Hawaiian dishes (picture the flame-roasted pig with fruit) are off limits to me.
 I cannot eat pork so I was really thrilled to discover this simple and tasty salad.
 To make a basic version of poke:

 - 2 pounds fresh or sashimi-grade or smoked ahi tuna steaks, cubed